‘Woman In Motion’ Nichelle Nichols Best Known As Star Trek’s Lt. Uhura Dies At 89 - NewsBreak

 Meeting Dr. King changed the course of her career

 Early in the series, Nichols considered quitting her role as Lt.
 Uhura.
-But a chance encounter with Dr. Martin Luther King Jr. made her reconsider.
+But a chance encounter with Rev. Dr. Martin Luther King Jr. gave her a lot to reconsider.
 In a 2011 NPR interview , Nichols said that the late civil rights leader kept her from leaving the show.

 Nichols said she met King at an NAACP event, and he introduced himself as her greatest fan.